danielaparker/jsoncons/doc/Roadmap.md

 ### For release 0.113

 - Enhanced JSON serialization options.
-Currently on master.
+  (Currently implemented on master.)

-- Preserve CBOR semantic tagging of expected conversion of byte strings to base64, base64url, or base16, and use in JSON serialization (unless overridden in `json_serializing_options`.)
+- Preserve CBOR semantic tagging of expected conversion of byte strings to base64, base64url, or base16, and , unless overridden in `json_serializing_options`, use in JSON serialization.
-  Currently on master.
+  (Currently implemented on master.)

-- Preserve CBOR bigfloat tag when decoding/encoding
+- Preserve CBOR bigfloat tag when decoding/encoding.
+  (Currently implemented on master.)

 - Convert CBOR non text string keys to strings when decoding to json values.